 We recognize that a dog bite is a chaotic event, with lots of elements and people involved.
 Here are the things we recommend you do immediately following a dog bite:

-The Centers for Disease Control also has some additional information on caring for minor wounds at home, or until you can get to a health-care provider.
+The Mayo Clinic also has some additional information on caring for minor wounds at home, or until you can get to a health-care provider.

 We recommend that you report the dog bite to your local animal control office.
 Reporting the incident helps protect other people from being hurt.
 It also helps your case, should you choose to file a lawsuit.

 Here’s where to file a dog bite complaint in Washington State:

 Live elsewhere?
 Search for your county’s animal control department to file a complaint.